szabogabor91/gimlet-website/src/gimlet-cli/concepts.md

 ## Premise

-Gimlet addresses the application configuration problem space.
+Gimlet CLI, GimletD and Gimlet Dash addresses the application configuration problem space.
 While infrastructure components deserve their tools, Gimlet was made to help developers wanting to deploy their own applications.

+Gimlet Stack is made for cluster admins to manage infrastructure components (ingress, logging, metrics etc) through a curated update stream.

 ## Gimlet's take on the GitOps repository structure